-Learning about safeguarding is given an essential part of staff development at Lisburne School We are committed to building knowledge and expertise and to ensuring strong internal capacity through performance management and continuous personal development.
-The senior leadership team ensure that all staff regularly undertake a comprehensive range of learning to promote safe practice in classrooms, around the school/college and off site.
+Learning about safeguarding is given an essential part of staff development at Lisburne School.
+We are committed to building knowledge and expertise and to ensuring strong internal capacity through performance management and continuous personal development.
+The senior leadership team ensure that all staff regularly undertake a comprehensive range of learning to promote safe practice in classrooms, around the school and off site.

-All new staff to the school/college have a comprehensive induction, this includes reading and understanding:
+All new staff to the school have a comprehensive induction, this includes reading and understanding:

-- Information sharing: advice for practitioners who are providing safeguarding services - Part one / Annex A of 'Keeping children safe in education 2022' - School/college Behaviour Policy - School/college Policy for Children Missing from Education - Staff Code of Conduct - This Safeguarding & Child Protection Policy - 'What to do if you're worried a child is being abused' guidance
+- Information sharing: advice for practitioners who are providing safeguarding services - Part one / Annex A of 'Keeping children safe in education 2024' - School Behaviour Policy - School Policy for Children Missing from Education - Staff Code of Conduct/ Guidance for Safer Working Practice. - This Safeguarding & Child Protection Policy - 'What to do if you're worried a child is being abused' guidance